Dynamic routes are routes that can change based on certain parameters or values.

 Accessing Parameters in Components

-Once we have defined a dynamic route, we need to access the parameters in our component in order to display the corresponding content.
+Once we have defined a dynamic route, we need to access the parameters in our component to be able to display the corresponding content.

-In the Composition API, we use the useRoute() function to access the route parameters:
+In the Composition API, we use the useRoute() function to access route parameters:

 import { useRoute } from 'vue-router';